FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Millington research.
 Another 175 words(12 lines of text) covering the years 1598, 1666, 1628 and 1703 are included under the topic Early Millington History in all our PDF Extended History products.

 Another 117 words(8 lines of text) are included under the topic Early Millington Notables in all our PDF Extended History products.

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Millington were among these contributors, for they have been located in early North American records:

-Millington Settlers in the United States in the 17th Century
+Millington Settlers in United States in the 17th Century

-Millington Settlers in the United States in the 19th Century
+Millington Settlers in United States in the 19th Century

 The Millington Family Crest was acquired from the Houseofnames.com archives.
 The Millington Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.